ox-harris/ox-harris/README.md

 ## ⚡ A Web Tooling Dude

-currently building cool Concept Cars for the modern web:
+Currently building cool Concept Cars for the modern web:

 **[Stateful JS](https://github.com/webqit/stateful-js)**: JavaScript's most advanced form of reactivity; an upcoming proposal that lets us have fine-grained reactivity in the imperative form of the language.
 (Introducing Imperative Reactive Programming (IRP) in JavaScript!)